 - 1 8 oz cream cheese softened

 - ½ cup softened butter

-- In a medium mixing bowl, whip together the cream cheese, dulce de leche, butter, vanilla flavoring and salt.
+- In a medium-size mixing bowl, use an electric mixer to whip together cream cheese, dulce de leche, butter, vanilla flavoring and salt.

-- Whip on medium high speed for 2-3 minutes until well blended.
+- Whip on medium-high speed for 2-3 minutes or until well blended.

-- Lower the speed of the mixer and add the powdered sugar slowly, beating after each addition.
-With each addition of powdered sugar, add one tablespoon of cream. [not to exceed 4 Tbsp total]
+- Lower the speed of the mixer and gradually add powdered sugar, beating after each addition.
+With each addition of powdered sugar, add one tablespoon of cream.

 - Continue adding the powdered sugar and cream, stopping to scrape the bowl as needed.
 After all of the sugar has been added, increase the speed of the mixer to medium-high and whip for 3 minutes until light and fluffy.

 - Stop and scrape the sides of the bowl as needed.
 Use as desired to frost one 2 or 3 layer (8 or 9) inch cake, one ½ sheet cake, 30-36 cupcakes or 100 mini cupcakes.

 - May store any leftovers in an airtight container chilled for up to one week.